 Buck Jones returns from the war and aids the sister of a friend killed in action.
 Some battle scenes included.

 THE MIRACLE RIDER (Mascot serial, 1935)

 Indian Agent Tom Mix vs. Charles Middleton who is mining explosive X-94 on the tribal lands and selling same to a foreign power.

 THE THREE MESQUITEERS (Republic, 1936)

 This was the first of the Mesquiteers trio series at Republic Pictures.
 The plot had the intrepid trio returning from World War I to find crooks ruling the range.

-aviator Bob Steele returns home from World War I service to find that everyone believes he was dead and the family ranch has been taken over by Charlie King.
+Aviator Bob Steele returns home from World War I service to find that everyone believes he had died ... and the family ranch has been taken over by Charlie King.

 BORDER G-MEN (RKO, 1938)

 Lawman George O'Brien is on the trail of a gang who are violating the Neutrality Act by sending war material to foreign countries.